-The USDA Property Management Regulation (PMR) Chapter 110-33, Management of Government Aircraft, supplements Federal Management Regulation 102-33 Management of Government Aircraft.
+The USDA Property Management Regulation (PMR) Chapter 110-33, Management of Government Aircraft.
+Supplements Federal Management Regulation 102-33 Management of Government Aircraft.
 Both documents are agency wide policy for the use of Government aircraft to accomplish official business.
 In coordination with the Office of Management and Budget Circular A-126, they restrict the operation of government aircraft to defined official purposes: restricting travel on such aircraft, requiring special review of such travel on government aircraft by senior officials or non-federal travelers under certain circumstances, and codifies policies for reimbursement for the use of government aircraft.
 The transportation of passengers or cargo on Forest Service aircraft shall be limited in accordance with these Regulations.

-FSH 6509.33_301 Federal Travel Regulation requires that all employees have a travel authorization for any official travel.
+for any official travel.
 Each instance of administrative use of a Forest Service aircraft to transport passengers must be justified, documented, and approved, and as such, will comply with the requirements contained in FSM 5710.
 All documents pertaining to these flights must be maintained by Dispatch and on file for two years.